TomatenKuchenDEV/docs/docs/translate.md

 Using the integration [`flag-reaction-translate`](https://tomatenkuchen.com/dashboard/integrations?info=flag-reaction-translate) messages can be translated by reacting to a message with the related flag.

 1. [Add the integration to your server](https://tomatenkuchen.com/dashboard/integrations?use=flag-reaction-translate)
+2. Ensre the bot has all required permissions in the channel you want to use it in.
-2. Click on "Create integration" - done!
+3. Click on "Create integration" - done!